 WEIGHT: males - 93 to 130 kg; females – 48 to 55 kg

 LIFE SPAN: 50 years or more

 GESTATION: about 8.5 months

 No. OF YOUNG: usually 1, very rarely 2

 DIET: Mainly fruit, but leaves, flowers, ants, bark

 Life in the Trees

 They spend most of their daytime foraging for food which is found in the treetops.
-Sumatra Orangutans are primarily frugivores, which makes up as much as 90% of their diet, as it is a high calorie food and more nutritious for feeding their large bodies.
-Preferred fruits include wild figs, which the large fig trees are abundant in Sumatra.
-This also means that wild orangutans rarely venture to the floor, however this is slightly different to the semi-wild orangutans in Bukit Lawang which regularly come to the ground in search of dropped fruit peelings.
+Sumatra Orangutans are primarily frugivores, which makes up as much as 90% of their diet.
+It is a high calorie food and more nutritious for feeding their large bodies.
+Preferred fruits include wild figs, from the large fig trees which are abundant in Sumatra.
+This also means that wild orangutans rarely venture to the floor.
+However, this is slightly different to the ex-catpive orangutans in Bukit Lawang which regularly come to the ground in search of dropped fruit peelings.